-Together, they see UB RISE as a multidisciplinary center that educates learners at every level — from medical students to practicing physicians and surgeons — about the human body in the most comprehensive way possible.
+Together, they see UB RIS2E as a multidisciplinary center that educates learners at every level — from medical students to practicing physicians and surgeons — about the human body in the most comprehensive way possible.
 “Our facility has this integration of people: surgeons working with anatomists working with computational people and engineers,” Tomaszewski says.
 “It’s a whole team approach.”

 Under Tomaszewski, pathologists and computational anatomists use experimental methods and digital technologies to generate and analyze biological data.
 Schwaitzberg and his colleagues apply those data to the innovation of new procedures, surgical techniques and instruments to improve those procedures.